sibilleb/RedHat-Demo-AI-IDE/README.md

       - upstream: original repos (for pulling updates)

    3. Create the basic directory structure and symlinks

-   4. Show me what manual steps I need to complete next

-   Please run the necessary git clone and setup commands for me.
    ```

 ### Phase 3: Complete Environment Setup (AI-Assisted)